nayerisamin/ARMv8-CPU/README.md

 # DataMemory
-This repository is dedicated to creating the data-memory of an ARMv8 CPU. by Arefe Oghbaie & Rezvan Nayeri
+This repository is dedicated to creating an ARMv8 CPU. by Arefe Oghbaie & Rezvan Nayeri